ropensci/stplanr/README.md

 and other Linux distros can be found here:
 <https://github.com/r-spatial/sf#installing>

-## Funtions, help and contributing
+## Functions, help and contributing

 The current list of available functions can be seen on the package’s website at